-Portugal is the country with the largest area of planted eucalyptus in Europe and ranks 5th worldwide.
-This is the result of an active strategy of promotion of Eucalyptus plantations, made through a combination of forest policies and market instruments, resulting in the largest uninterrupted and monospecific Eucalyptus area in Europe (+800 000 ha, ¼ of the Portuguese forest area and 9% of continental territory).
+Portugal is the country with the largest area planted in eucalyptus in Europe and ranks 5th worldwide.
+This is the result of an active strategy to promote eucalyptus plantations, implemented through a combination of forest policies and market instruments.
+It gave rise to the largest monoculture plantation of eucalyptus in Europe: more than 800,000 hectares covering a quarter of Portugal’s forest area and 9% of the continent's territory.

-Later on, in 1995, the "Federação Nacional dos Baldios" (National Federation of common lands) was created to support the associative movement of the commons users.
-In January 2012 the "Plataforma pela floresta" (Platform for the forest) was created with the purpose of revoking the law which established special criteria for the eucalyptus plantation.
-This platform is composed by environmental groups, activists, intellectuals and scientists from all around the country.
+Later on, in 1995, the "Federação Nacional dos Baldios" (National Federation of Common Lands) was created to support the movement of the commoners.
+Then, in January 2012, the "Plataforma pela Floresta" (Platform for the forest) was created with the purpose of fighting to get the law that established special criteria for the eucalyptus plantation revoked.
+This platform is made up of environmental groups, activists, intellectuals, and scientists from all around the country.

-In September 2014 the Portuguese government announced an alteration to the Decree Law no. 68/93 which regulates the management of communal owned non-cultivated lands.
-The purpose was to facilitate the entry of external agents and promote a rental economy of the common lands, while penalizing the local communities for its lack of management, by extinguishing the common lands and integrating them in the property of parishes and municipalities (Decree Law No. 72/2014).
+In September 2014, the Portuguese government announced a change to law no. 68/93, which regulates the management of communally owned uncultivated lands.
+The purpose of this alteration (law no.72/2014) was to facilitate the entry of external agents and promote a rental economy on the common lands.
+It penalizes local communities for the lack of management of the lands by extinguishing the common lands and integrating them into the property of parishes and municipalities.

-This scenario was aggravated by the new legal regime (Decree Law no. 96/2013) that permits unlimited tree plantations of any kind of species in areas of less than 2 ha, which represents more than 80% of the forest area in this country.
-This proposal gave rise to protests of around 5000 people, mostly farmers, who gathered in front of the parliament in Lisbon, claiming the rights of commoners to remain the legitimate owners of the baldios.
+This scenario was aggravated by the new legal regime (law no. 96/2013) that permits unlimited plantations of any kind of tree species in plots of less than two hectares, which represents more than 80% of the forest area in the country.
+This proposal gave rise to protests in which an estimated 5,000 people - mostly farmers - gathered in front of the parliament in Lisbon to defend the commoners’ right to remain the legitimate owners of the baldios.